 If the question is not about a specific instrument but about scheduling or Policies, then please email Brett Blacker: email@example.com.
 In either case, the body of the email should contain the proposal ID number, the name of the PI, and the question itself.
 We will forward your question to an appropriate expert and provide a response usually within two business days.

 A written record of any noted technical feasibility issues must be kept for each proposal.
-These should be entered into the 'Technical Comments' section of the electronic database.
+These should be entered into the 'Technical Comments' section of the Web-Reviewer tool.
 These comments must be augmented with any resolutions (or lack thereof) that emerge from the panel deliberations.

 Review MeetingsDuring the meetings, the PSS functions as an executive assistant to the Chair.
-They organize the materials, provide input on any technical issues noted before the meeting, coordinate real-time consultation with STScI specialists, record the grade votes and orbit allocations, operate the proposal database, and monitor the reviewer comments.
+They organize the materials, provide input on any technical issues noted before the meeting, coordinate real-time consultation with STScI specialists, monitor the grade voting process and the reviewer comments status.
 More specifically, the principal activities during the meetings are as follows.

 - Assist the Chair in the organization of the materials and discussion, and provide any other assistance requested by the Chair.

 - Coordinate requests for consultations with STScI experts.
 A list of contacts and phone numbers for on-call experts will be available in each meeting room.
 A STScI specialist should be consulted on every significant feasibility or policy issue, and no proposal may be rejected on feasibility or policy grounds without such consultation.
 The reason for this is that we have had problems in prior cycles with peer reviewers making their own judgments that later turned out to be wrong.
-Any consultation must be recorded as a comment in the database.
+Any consultation must be recorded.

 - The PSS should keep careful notes on any controversies, conflicts, or other exceptional issues, and the resolutions of them recommended by the panels, for subsequent consideration during the Director's Review.
 These notes should be of a quality such that they would be intelligible to someone else (e.g., SPG staff responding months later to appeals from rejected proposers).
 An example of such information is keeping track of who leaves the room for each proposal, due to a conflict of interest.
 Another example would be noting potentially prejudicial or extra-scientific remarks about proposers.